 This course is designed to give students an opportunity to practice skills learned in the classroom and apply them to a practical setting.
-Under the guidance of an academic advisor and agency supervisors, students are required to complete a minimum of 200 clock hours (five consecutive weeks) of field placement under a certified supervisor.
-Prerequisites: PHE 231, PHE 232, PHE 234, PHE 330, PHE 331, PHE 332, PHE 336, PHE 337, PHE 338, and PHE 431.
+Under the guidance of an academic advisor and agency supervisors, students are required to complete a minimum of 200 clock hours of field placement under a certified supervisor.
+Prerequisites: PHE 231; PHE 232; PHE 234; PHE 330; PHE 331; PHE 332; PHE 336; PHE 337; PHE 338; and PHE 431.